 Before we transitioned to real foods, a few of my everyday dinner recipes contained a can of Campbell’s Cheddar Cheese Soup.
-Well, as you can imagine, I haven’t used a can of that since January (of 2013)!
-Just check out this list of ingredients (from my Fooducate app)…
+Well, as you can imagine, I haven’t used a can of that for a long time.
+Just check out this list of ingredients.

-Holy Moly!
-And I couldn’t even fit all the ingredients in one screen shot!!
-I stopped counting after I got to 50… It’s absolutely crazy that this many ingredients are used to make something so seemingly simple.
-I wanted to make one of my old favorites this weekend (a casserole I haven’t made in almost a year now), but first I had to figure out how to replace that dreaded can of soup.
+It’s absolutely crazy that these many ingredients are used to make something so seemingly simple.
+I wanted to make one of my old favorites this weekend, but first I had to figure out how to replace that dreaded can of soup.
 Sure enough, a quick web search found me what I was looking for!
 I found a recipe for a substitute version on the Meal Planning with Connie blog, then reworked it a bit to meet our ‘food rules.’
 It worked GREAT in my recipe and it’s nice knowing if I ever see a recipe that calls for a can of this soup, I can just swap it out with my simple recipe and be good to go!

 - 3 T organic butter

 - 3 T white whole wheat flour